ycpcs/cs340-fall2016/lectures/lecture17.md

     user=> (infix 2 + 3)
     5

-One minor issue is that this macro does not recursive translate subexpressions from infix form to prefix form.
+One issue is that this macro does not recursively translate subexpressions from infix form to prefix form.
 Better version:

     user=> (defn from-infix [expr]
       #_=>   (if (sequential? expr)